 Our active management approach means that we (and the external specialist investment managers we work with) make buy and sell decisions every day, increase your investments in assets we believe have stronger upside, and reduce investments in assets that we believe have run their course.

-We also have the ability to invest using sophisticated investment instruments and techniques (used by other managers who manage money in similar ways to us) that individual investors cannot generally access themselves.
+We also have the ability to invest using sophisticated investment instruments and techniques (used by other managers who manage money in similar ways to us).
+These instruments and techniques may not be generally accessible to individual investors.